 Corporate Strategy

-The core functions of Westernport Water are to provide drinking water, recycled water, and wastewater services wherever economically, environmentally and socially practicable, to properties and communities throughout its district.
+The core functions of Westernport Water are to provide drinking water, recycled water, and wastewater services to properties and communities throughout its district in accordance with the standards listed in the Westernport Water Customer Charter 2023-28, or by agreement.

 Corporate Plan

-The Corporate Plan – 2022-2027 outlines the strategies and approaches of Westernport Water to achieve its vision.
+The Westernport Water Corporate Plan – 2024-29 outlines the strategies and approaches of Westernport Water to achieve its vision.

 Price Submission 2023-2028